ishahid007/alzura/README.md

 ## Class Diagram

-The **Class Diagram** illustrates the relationships between the classes used in this module.
+**Class Diagram** illustrates the relationships between the classes used in this module.
 The diagram includes:
 - **ProductService**: Manages the product fetching and normalization process.
 - **ProductSourceInterface**: Defines the common contract for all product sources.
 - **DatabaseProductSource**: Fetches products from a database (CSV file).